-ew scientific and technological developments, such as those in information management, biotechnology, and the life sciences, as well as complex ethical and legal issues arising from those changes, are being brought to the courts.
+Balancing the Tension Between Traditional Court Functions and Demands for an Expanded Branch Mission ew scientific and technological developments, such as those in information management, biotechnology, and the life sciences, as well as complex ethical and legal issues arising from those changes, are being brought to the courts.
 The judicial branch must prepare-through education and innovation-to address the complex, evolving legal issues of the present and the future.

-infrastructure that supports and meets public needs and that guarantees business continuity-now and in the future.
+Developing the Capacity and Expertise to Handle the Changing Composition of Cases n order for the judicial branch to fulfill its missions and purposes, it must provide an infrastructure that supports and meets public needs and that guarantees business continuity-now and in the future.
 The resource-intensive challenges of providing safe, functional facilities, branchwide technology, accounting and human resources systems, as well as legal services to meet the needs of the courts will require the branch to work creatively and collaboratively with other branches of government, as well as its justice system partners.